Area bounds for planar convex bodies containing a fixed number of interior integral points: Area bound for planar convex bodies with respect to their lattice width data

 \begin{proof} Let be $i_{\max}:=\lceil \plvsl{K}\rceil$.
 Then $1\leq i_{\max}\leq \lceil \frac{m+1}{2}\rceil<m$ and by definition of $\plvsl{K}$ for $i\in \Z$ we have

 and with the trapezoid defined by $i_{\max}-1\leq x_1\leq i_{\max}+1$ and supporting lines in $x_1=i_{\max}$ we get

 If $k_1k_m\neq 0$, then we get from these bounds with $l_i\leq k_i+1$

-where we used in $(\ast)$ that we can count the interior integral points of $K$ by counting the points of $\interior{K}$ on $x_1=i_{\max}$, count at least one point on the other $m-1$ integral vertical lines (remember $k_1k_m\neq 0$ !) and also some more points on these lines according to \ref{IntPointsVerticalSegments}.
+where we used in $(\ast)$ that we can count the interior integral points of $K$ by counting the points of $\interior{K}$ on $x_1=i_{\max}$, count at least one point on the other $m-1$ integral vertical lines (remember $k_1k_m\neq 0$ !) and also some more points on these lines according to \ref{IntPointsVerticalSegments} (at least one point more for each line till $\plvsl{K}$).
 So we get

 For the above calculation, we need $k_1k_m\neq 0$ to have at least one point on each integral width line.
-But we will now see that everything still works fine if we only have $k_m\neq 0$, because we can avoid the $k_1+1$ term of
+But we will now see that everything still works fine if we only have $k_m\neq 0, k_1=0$, because we can avoid the $k_1+1$ term of

-with the following argument divided in the cases by $\plvsl{K}$.
+with the following argument divided in cases with respect to $\plvsl{K}$.

 If $\plvsl{K}\in (1,2]$, then we have $i_{\max}=2$ and with $k_2\geq 1$ by \ref{IntPointsVerticalSegments} we get

 and if $\plvsl{K}>2$ we get with $k_2\geq 1$

 and the case $\plvsl{K}\leq 1$ is not possible, because of $k_1=0$ and \ref{IntPointsVerticalSegments}.\\